psychemedia/island-storynotes/noyes-highwayman.md

 # Edward Noyes, "The Highwayman"

-I first heard this poem at a [Forest Folk Club](https://forestfolkclub.com/) (Forest of Dean folk night), recognising Noyes as a one time Island resident.
+I first heard this poem at a [Forest Folk Club](https://forestfolkclub.com/) (Forest of Dean folk night), recognising Noyes as a one time Island resident (he had a house on the island, Lisle Combe, on the Undercliff, from 1929).

 We can probably pull an interesting ghost story from it...